pinchio/moji-web/README.md

 - S3 signed urls for images to provide access to true private images
 - Signature good for 30 days.
 New signatures blocked.

-- endpoint to upload image
-- endpoint to save user's profile image
 - endpoint to delete user's profile image
 - during account update
 - filter on unique asset_urls for search